By submitting an application to Tartu College (TC), you agree with all the terms of the occupancy conditions at TC.

 Resident - a student who has signed a short-term contract for accommodation with TC.
 During the Fall-Winter school term (September to April) TC accepts only full-time university students (registered and attending).

-Suite - a living space that consists of 5 or 6 private bedrooms and a shared common area.
-The suites are either Standard, Prime or Premium suites.
+Suite - a grouping of 5 or 6 Rooms adjacent to a shared Common Area.
+The Suites are either Standard, Prime, or Premium Suites.

 Deposit & secure your reservation